 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

-Birds continue to be monitored at Kozcizkowski Park and the Erickson Natural Area, but no significant change has occurred from our first BCW application.
-For the 2017 season, the Bird Club of McKinley Elementary School fledged 31 individual birds: 7 House Wrens, 21 Tree Swallows and 3 Black-capped Chickadees.
-A total of 20 Club students monitored 14 nest boxes in these park areas.
-Some monitored from mid-April to mid-August, well beyond the school year (Document 1)
+Birds continue to be monitored at Kozcizkowski Park and the Erickson Natural Area, but no significant change has occurred since our first BCW application.
+For the 2018 season, the Bird Club of McKinley Elementary School fledged 30 individual birds: 5 House Wrens and 25 Tree Swallows.
+A total of 15 Club students monitored 14 nest boxes in these park areas.
+Some monitored from mid-April to mid-July, well beyond their school year (Document 1).

-For the past 16 years, the Aldo Leopold Audubon Society (ALAS) has developed and monitored an Eastern Bluebird nest box trail (ABT = Audubon Bluebird Trail--see Document 2A).
-In that time the trail has grown from 89 to 1,378 boxes and from 1 to 80 monitors.
-For the last seven years it has been the largest and most productive trail in Wisconsin and for the last five years is thought to be the largest and most productive in the U.S. For the 2017 nesting season, this trail produced 6,708 songbirds, 5,279 of which were Eastern Bluebirds.
-In the 16 years of its activity, the ABT has produced about 80,619 songbirds, 62,578 of which were Eastern Bluebirds.
+For the past 17 years, the Aldo Leopold Audubon Society (ALAS) has developed and monitored an Eastern Bluebird trail (ABT = Audubon Bluebird Trail --see Document 2A).
+In that time the trail has grown from 89 to 1,315 boxes and from 1 to 72 monitors.
+For the last 8 years it has been the largest and most productive trail in Wisconsin and for the last 6 years is thought to be he largest and most productive in the U.S. For the 2018 nesting season, this trail produced 6,899 songbirds, 4,035 of which were bluebirds.
+In the 17 years of its activity, the ABT has produced about 89,000 songbirds,66,600 of them bluebirds.

-Monitors for the ABT perform a series of tasks that are not found for any other monitors that I know of anywhere in the country (See Document 2b).
-They are expected to: 1) weekly monitor and report their findings for all nest boxes on their routes 2) pay for their own transportation and 3) for the season, complete an individual data sheet for each box and turn them in as a “route package”.
-These monitoring expectations maximize the morale and education for the individual monitors.
+Monitors for the ABT peform a series of tasks that are not found in any other known bluebird trail in the U.S. (see Document 2b).
+They are expected to 1) weekly monitor and report their findings for all nest boxes on their routes 2) pay for their own transportation and 3) for the season, complete an indiviudual data sheet for each box and turn them in as a "route package".
+These monitoring expectations maximize the morale, motivation and education for the individual monitors.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

 15 acres of prime habitat lies in the Stevens Point area.
 This is park land known as Kozcizkowski Park and Erickson Natural Area.
 Home to dozens of migrating species, it is a confirmed nesting site for 33 bird species (including the Osprey).
-It is Stevens Point land and is used by birders in spring, summer and fall (see McKinley Elementary School above).
-ALAS was instrumental in preserving from development a 5.5-acre site adjacent to the 14-acre Kozcizkowski Park, owned by the City of Stevens Point.
-In less than one year, Audubon members raised $308,000 for purchase of what is now the Godfrey & Maybelle Erickson Natural Area.
-Audubon members and friends raised nearly $32,000, the Erickson’s contributed $60,000, the City of Stevens Point contributed $75,710, and the Wisconsin DNR contributed $140,500 through its Urban Greenspace Program.
+It is Stevens Point land and is used by birders in spring, summer and fall (see McKinley Elementary School below).
+ALAS was instrumental in preserving from development a 5.5-acre site adjacent to the 14-acre Kozcizkowski Park, owned by the Cfity of Stevens Point.
+In less than one year, Audubon members and friends raised $308,000 for purchase of what is now the Godfrey & Maybelle Erickson Natural Area.
+Audubon members raised nearly $32,000, the Erickson's contributed $60,000, the City of Stevens Point contributed $75,710, and the Wisconsin DNR contributed $140,500 through its Urban Space Program (Stewardship funds).

-Kozcizkowski Park and the Erickson Natural Area continue to be used for nest box monitoring by McKinley Elementary School (70 songbirds produced in 2014 season), visitation by local citizens and tourists and special Audubon field trips (Stevens Point CBC and spring bird counts).
-This area continues to be used by large numbers of migrating birds and as a nesting site for 33 species of birds (including a pair of ospreys and the newest member of the species list, the Long-eared Owl).
-In 2011, they added two Leopold benches to the site and were involved in removal of Black Locust and Tartarian Honeysuckle.
+Kozcizkowski Park and the Erickson Natural area continue to be used for nest box monitoring by McKinley Elementary School (30 songbirds produced from 14 boxes in the 2018 season), visitation by local citizens and tourists and special Audubon field trips (Stevens Point CBC and spring bird counts).
+This area continues to be used by large numbers of migrating birds and as a nesting site for 33 species of birds (including a pair of Ospreys and the newest member of the species list, the Long-eared Owl).
+In 2011, they added two Leopold benches to the site and were involved in removal of black locust and tartarian honeysuckle.
 Also, in the late winter of 2014, a pier was added to this property.
-It will be used for McKinley Elementary School students to fish, bird watch, and take water samples.
+It is used for McKinley Elementary School students to fish, bird watch and take water samples.
 The Whiting Dam that produces the McDill Pond had major leakage problems.
-Repair of the McDill Pond Dam was completed in October, 2012, and McDill Pond was filled in April, 2013.
-This is a very important stop-over site for Neotropical migrants and the 2013 year of renewal brought it back to its original luster as an avian stop-over site in the spring of 2014.
-We experienced several fall outs during this time – an indication that this habitat has recovered after a drop in the water level.
+Repair of the McDill Pond Dam was completed in October, 2012, and McDlill Pond was filled in April, 2013.
+This area is a very important stop-over site for Neotropical migrants and the 2013 year of renewal brought it back to its original luster as an avian stop-over site in the spring of 2014.
+Several "fall-outs" were experienced during this time, an indication that this habitat has recovered after a drop in the water level.

-ALAS enhanced the property with an educational kiosk, two boardwalks, an entryway sign, and the removal of invasive, Black Locust and exotic Tartarian Honeysuckle over a period of 6 years.
+ALAS has enhanced this property with an educational kiosk, two boardwalks, an entryway sign, and the removal of invasive black locust and exotic tartarian honeysuckle over a period of 6 years.
 More than 100 people helped with this effort.